 Therapy Dogs International, Inc. (TDI) is a volunteer group organized to provide qualified handlers and their Therapy Dogs for visitations to institutions, facilities, and any other place where Therapy Dogs are needed.
 Based in Flander, New Jersey, this organization certifies dog and handler teams across the United States, Canada and some other countries.
 This web site describes the testing and certification requirements.

 Delta provides instructors or training materials to teach the skills needed to visit safely with an animal in hospitals, nursing homes, classrooms, and other facilities.
 Regular publications keep participants up to date on emerging issues, research, and a wide variety of information on the human - animal relationship.
 With successful completion of the registration requirements you get liability insurance, referrals to facilities, newsletters and continuing education opportunities as well as networking support.
 A wide variety of animals may be registered under Delta's program.
-For articles and abstracts check out Delta's page on Health Benefits of Animals.
+For articles and abstracts check out Pet Partners' page on Health Benefits of Animals.

 Also see The Delta Society in Australia